Operation Hastings: D-Day in Helicopter Valley

-On the morning of 15 July, A-4 Skyhawks from MAG-12 and F-4B Phantoms from MAG-11 began bombing and napalming the two landing zones, LZ Crow (16.861°N 106.909°E), 8 km northeast of the Rockpile and LZ Dove (16.866°N 106.953°E) at the mouth of the valley, 5 km northeast of Crow.
+On the morning of 15 July, A-4 Skyhawks from MAG-12 and F-4B Phantoms from MAG-11 began bombing and dropping napalm at the two landing zones, LZ Crow (16.861°N 106.909°E), 8 km northeast of the Rockpile and LZ Dove (16.866°N 106.953°E) at the mouth of the valley, 5 km northeast of Crow.
 At 07:25 3/12 artillery took over the bombardment of LZ Crow and at 07:45 20 CH-46s of HMM-164 and HMM-265 began landing 3/4 Marines on LZ Crow.
-While the Marines met no initial resistance, LZ Crow proved to be too small for the operation.
+While the marines met no initial resistance, LZ Crow proved to be too small for the operation.
 Two CH-46s from HMM-164 collided and crashed while a third CH-46 from HMM-265 hit a tree and crashed.
-As a result of these collisions, two Marines were killed and seven injured.
-All three CH-46s were too badly damaged to be recovered and would have to be destroyed.
-Later that day another CH-46 from HMM-265 carrying men from 2/1 Marines was hit by PAVN fire and crashed, killing 13 Marines.
-Marines promptly renamed the Song Ngan as "Helicopter Valley".
+As a result of these collisions, two marines were killed and seven injured.
+All three CH-46s were too badly damaged to be recovered and had to be destroyed.
+Later that day another CH-46 from HMM-265 carrying men from 2/1 Marines was hit by PAVN fire and crashed, killing 13 marines.
+Marines promptly renamed the Song Ngan to "Helicopter Valley".

 Companies K and L began establishing blocking positions around LZ Crow while Company I stayed in reserve.
-Company K took fire and soon located a 200-bed hospital and 1200 rounds of ammunition.
-Company K continued on to their objective 1.8 km south of LZ Crow, but they were repulsed by PAVN fire as they tried to cross the Ngan River, with the loss of three Marines killed and five wounded.
+Company K took fire and soon located a 200-bed hospital and 1,200 rounds of ammunition.
+Company K continued on to their objective 1.8 km south of LZ Crow, but they were repulsed by PAVN fire as they tried to cross the Ngan River, with the loss of three marines killed and five wounded.
 Company K decided to set up night positions on a hill 180 m from the river.
-The PAVN were now aware of the arrival of 3/4 Marines and the Battalion started to come under sustained small arms, machine gun and mortar fire.
-By 19:30, the Battalion CO Lt Col Vale reported that his Battalion was surrounded, but, 30 minutes later, under artillery and tactical air fire, the PAVN withdrew.
-At 20:15 a reinforced PAVN Company attacked Company K's position and only withdrew after 3 hours of fighting.
+The PAVN were now aware of the arrival of 3/4 Marines and the battalion started to come under sustained small arms, machine gun and mortar fire.
+By 19:30, the battalion commander Lieutenant Colonel Vale reported that his battalion was surrounded, but, 30 minutes later, under artillery and tactical air fire, the PAVN withdrew.
+At 20:15 a reinforced PAVN company attacked Company K's position and only withdrew after three hours of fighting.
 The following morning, 25 PAVN bodies were found in front of the position.

-At 09:35, HMM-164 and HMM-265 CH-46s began lifting three Companies of 2/4 Marines into LZ Dove.
+At 09:35, HMM-164 and HMM-265 CH-46s began lifting three companies of 2/4 Marines into LZ Dove.
 Once landed, 2/4 Marines began moving west towards 3/4 Marines, but their progress was hindered by high elephant grass and oppressive heat and humidity.
 2/4 Marines were unable to move to assist 3/4 Marines and set up night positions with orders to abandon the move towards Hill 208 and proceed directly to join 3/4 Marines in the morning.